RichardKnop/machinery/README.md

 ```
 If these tables are not found, an fatal error would be thrown.

+If you wish to expire the records, you can configure the `TTL` field in AWS admin for these tables.
+The `TTL` field is set based on the `ResultsExpireIn` value in the Server's config.
+See https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html for more information.

 ### Custom Logger

 You can define a custom logger by implementing the following interface: